operator-framework/operator-sdk/website/content/en/docs/best-practices/observability-best-practices.md

    - Metric / Recording rule exists.
    - Metric / Recording rule value is as expected.
    - Metric / Recording rule name follows the best practices guideline.

+## How to contribute
+If you find an issue or would like to contribute additional information to this document, please file an issue or submit a PR to the [Operator SDK](https://github.com/operator-framework/operator-sdk/issues).